Top 5 Career Tips for Ph.D. & Postdoctoral Researchers

 5) You should also explore job vacancy sites once you have decided on your chosen career.

 Getting successful career opportunities in academia comes with its own set of challenges.
 Thankfully, there are ways to ease this problem.
-In order to give yourself the best chance of succeeding, you need to contact as many academics in your chosen field.
+In order to give yourself the best chance of succeeding, you need to contact as many academics in your chosen field as possible.
 You might also be able to match your skills to the needs of institutions.
 Moreover, there are plenty of choices should you decide to pursue a non-academic role.
-These include administrative work, data analysts, preparation of reports, assessing and marketing work, presenting at seminars and work conferences, teaching in seminars or lectures, and writing research as well as publishing findings.
+These include administrative work, data analysis, preparation of reports, assessing and marketing work, presenting at seminars and work conferences, teaching in seminars or lectures, and writing research as well as publishing findings.
 In addition, you can also find work outside academia that is related to your PhD.
 For instance, a PhD in English Literature can land you a job as a high school teacher, while a PhD in Biology can qualify you for scientific writing.

-There are a number of options that are available for academic work.
+There are a number of options available for academic work.
 Science careers include finding roles in project management, publishing, and communicating research.
 Aside from this, managing teams and corporate divisions are attractive alternatives to life in the academe.
 Furthermore, legal, social, and technical careers are also viable options.
 Many PhD graduates work in the top tier of governments, such as NHS, social research companies, and development.
 A PhD graduate should have the skillset to work in these jobs.

 Whether you have already graduated or not, thinking about your career options is critical to your success.
 There are plenty of choices in terms of your career track both in and outside academia.
-It’s best to understand yourself first so you can find the right match with your interests and skills.
+It’s best to understand yourself first so that you can find the right match with your interests and skills.

 How is life after postdoc like for you?
 These tips can help you navigate through postdoc life.
+Let us know your thoughts in the comments below!